SPUR-TECH/Life-Hackers-/README.md

 ## project mission:

-So <b style="color: rgb(212, 32, 32);">LIFE</b> HACKERS<b style="color: rgb(212, 32, 32);">!</b> is a website where people can come and watch video's about evryday tasks like packing, cleaning, building, making things and even survival techniques without the annoying adds.
-They can even sign up for up to date video's so they dont miss out on all the new stuff.
+So <b style="color: rgb(212, 32, 32);">LIFE</b> HACKERS<b style="color: rgb(212, 32, 32);">!</b> is a website where people can come and watch videos about evryday tasks like building, making things, packing, cleaning, and even survival techniques without the annoying adds.
+They can even sign up for up to date videos so they dont miss out on all the new stuff.

 ## Site Author's mission:

 I built this site in a very simplistic way for ease of use with flowing colours throughout all pages and easy links to them, in the NAVBAR and also a the bottom of the page with links to Facebook, Twitter, Instagram and Youtube.
+I've even added a copywright with my SPUR-<b style="color: rgb(212, 32, 32);">TECH </b>Web Designs logo in the footer to look professional.

 ## Wireframes: